intermine/im-docs/docs/get-started/tutorial.rst

 1. Merged the core model with other model additions and created a new XML file:

 .. code-block:: bash

-    > less build/model/genomic_model.xml
+   $ less build/model/genomic_model.xml

 Look for the `Protein` class, you can see it combines fields from the core model and the UniProt additions file.

-2. The so_additions.xml file has also been created using the sequence ontology terms in so_term_list.txt:
+2. The `so_additions.xml` file has also been created using the sequence ontology terms in `so_term`:

 .. code-block:: bash

-    > less build/model/so_additions.xml
+  $ less build/model/so_additions.xml

-Each term from so_term_list.txt was added to the model, according to the sequence ontology.
+Each term from `so_term` was added to the model, according to the sequence ontology.

 3. Generated and compiled a Java class for each of the `<class>` elements in the file.
 For example `Protein.java`:

 .. code-block:: bash

-    > less build/gen/src/org/intermine/model/bio/Protein.java
+   $ less build/gen/src/org/intermine/model/bio/Protein.java

 Each of the fields has appropriate getters and setters generated for it, note that these are `interfaces` and are turned into actual classes dynamically at runtime - this is how the model copes with multiple inheritance.

 4. Automatically created database tables in the postgres database specified in `malariamine.properties` as `db.production` - in our case `malariamine`.
 Log into this database and list the tables and the columns in the protein table: